oniani/nero/README.md

 This is the list of available functionalities:
 - `help` - shows a manual for the commands
-- `license` - shows the license for the app
+- `license` - shows the license of the app
 - `ls` - list all tasks
 - `ls --ttl` - list titles only
 - `ls --ddl` - list deadlines only